Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 processing".

-Unlike digital zooming and image sharpening, the photographs produced by PhotoAcute Studio do really have higher spatial resolution.
+Unlike digital zooming and image sharpening, the photographs produced by PhotoAcute do really have higher spatial resolution.
 Small, thin and far-away objects, traceries, textures and inscriptions become recognizable.
-PhotoAcute Studio super-resolution algorithms are tuned for particular camera/lens models to achieve maximum quality.
+PhotoAcute super-resolution algorithms are tuned for particular camera/lens models to achieve maximum quality.

-Usage: Super-resolution processing is performed when the Combined 2x output with superresolution mode is selected in the processing options dialog.
-Super-resolution processing requires the availability of the profile for the given camera model.
+Usage: To perform Super Resolution processing turn on the Increase Resolution option in the processing options pane..
+Superresolution processing depends on a camera profile for the given camera model.
 It is highly recommended to use high ISO levels (e.g. 400) for super-resolution processing.
 Cameras automatically use long exposures when ISO is low, and this leads to handshaking artifacts that can significantly decrease the level of detail of the picture.
 At the same time, the noise caused by high ISO can be efficiently reduced during super-resolution processing.
-More information: Read more about superresolution Measuring the increase of image resolution (on PhotoAcute site) |
+More information: Super Resolution FAQ (on PhotoAcute site) Measuring the increase of image resolution (on PhotoAcute site) Read more about Super Resolution at Wikipedia |

 ||||||||